bitovi/academy/src/react/5-styling.md

 When you define styles for a specific component, you want to be able to use descriptive names without having to worry about the other class names in the app.
 When you structure your css as a module, unique names are automatically generated.
 This solves the clashing issue.

-This is also compatible with SASS/LESS making it a good option if you want to use a class based styling approach.
+This is also compatible with SASS/LESS making it a good option if you want to use a class-based styling approach.

 Below is the CSS you would write inside of a .css file.
 You can see that it looks normal, and we don't need to worry about conflicts.